Koenmani/temperature/README.md

 #Todo
+1. Set room in manual mode and set temperature properly
+1. Implement a vacation modus
 1. replace sensors.ini with database content instead
 1. when starting for first time, create tables itself
 1. Use proper timezone settings...
+1. fix bugs in